 Most soft box lights are designed to strap around the head of your hot -shoe flash.
 There are also designs where you can strap a reflection panel onto your flash unit to broaden the light source and soften the shadows.

-If you can adjust the ration between the ambient light and the light provided by your macro lighting equipment, your macro results will be infinitely better.
-About 4 minutes into the video, Dave Maynard shows the difference between the right amount of fill light and too much light from the macro ring light.
+If you can adjust the ratio between the ambient light and the light provided by your macro lighting equipment, your macro results will be infinitely better.
+About 4 minutes into this video, Dave Maynard shows the difference between the right amount of fill light and too much light from the macro ring light.

 He is using a somewhat diffused ring light which gives nicer results than NON-diffused direct flash.
 At the end of the video he shows how you can remove the ring light for a different effect that is not as flat as the light you achieve when the ring light is mounted on the lens.

 Snap-on diffusers do not work well with macro photography.
 They are simple too small and are intended to spread the light around to walls and ceilings when doing indoor flash photography.

 One of the frequently asked questions is whether flash is needed for macro photography.
 Yes, there are situations where flash is necessary to light your macro photography subjects.
 These include

 1. SUBJECT MOVEMENT.
 Fast moving subjects will be "frozen" when lit with flash where the duration of the flash is usually between 1/500th and 1/2000th of a second.